Flowx08/mlops/reports/README.md

 >
 > Answer:

-We used the pre-trained EfficientNet B0 model from the list of PyTorch Image Models (https://arxiv.org/abs/1905.11946).
+We used the pre-trained EfficientNet B2 model from the list of PyTorch Image Models (https://arxiv.org/abs/1905.11946).
+We trained the last 2 layer of the EfficientNet B2 model on the task of garbage recognition, while freezing the parameters of the other layers.
+Using this framework allowed us to reach good classification accuracy (93% on 6 classes) with little training data (around 2000 images).

-TO-DO:
-- Add specific version + functionalities used.
-- Add whatever else we did with the model, such as fine-tuning, etc.

 ## Coding environment